This post may contain affiliate links. Please read our disclosure policy.

 I’ve got the ultimate treat for you to whip up in the oven during the holidays.
 A great finger food addition to your spread of treats that your family and friends can just grab and snack on as they socialize and catch up!
-These bites also make for a yummy tailgate dish.
+These Bacon-Wrapped Butternut Squash Bites also make for a yummy tailgate dish.
 Seriously, they are delicious (and addictive), the perfect combo of sweet and savory.

 - 1 tsp. chili powder